FilipNest/relativefiction/readme.md

 Relative Fiction
 ================

 A tool for creating dynamic stories relative to a reader's place, time, location, weather (and more).
+Via the Foursquare API and OpenWeatherMap API and more.

 https://relativefiction.com

+## Quick links:

 * [Story Syntax](#story-syntax)
 * [API](#api)